beaker-project/beaker-project.org/dev/proposals/time-limited-manual-reservations.rst

 it to be used even for systems that are not currently running a recipe.
 This new reservation timer is then used to offer time limited manual reservations.

-A similar time limiting mechanism is proposed for system loans, as well as the ability to indicate when reserving a system in Manual mode that the loan should be returned automatically when the reservation is returned.
+To assist with voluntarily returning system loans, it is also proposed that the ability be added to indicate when reserving a system manually that the loan should also be returned when the reservation is returned.

-To avoid surprising users when their loans and reservations are returned automatically, the existing "alert email" mechanism will be redesigned to focus on informing users of such upcoming events, as well as improving the handling of existing alerts.
+To avoid surprising users when their manual reservations are returned automatically, the existing "alert email" mechanism will be redesigned to focus on informing users of such upcoming events, as well as improving the handling of existing alerts.

-Finally, a command line interface will be provided for system loan management.

 Recipe independent watchdog timers